Antique Pottery and Antique Porcelain

 Antique Dutch Drunkard Salt Glazed Figure

-Classic comedy salt glazed pottery figural jar of a Dutch topper holding a mug of booze.
+Classic comedy salt glazed pottery figural tobacco jar in the form of a Dutch topper holding a mug of booze.
+Very similar to work produced by the Martin Brothers in London, some have suggested that this might be by them rather than Dutch.

 Netherlands, 19th century £650